freenas/freenas-docs/userguide/tasks.rst

 :file:`/mnt/remote/images/` after 15 minutes.
 If the content does not appear, use Shell on *PULL* to read :file:`/var/log/messages`.
-If the message indicates a *\n* (newline character) in the key, remove the space in your pasted key--it will be after the character that appears just before the *\n* in the error message.
+If the message indicates a *\n* (newline character) in the key, remove the space in the pasted key--it will be after the character that appears just before the *\n* in the error message.